Mamotjhato/PAT-2-SUBTASK-1/README.md

 Morse Code: A Timeless Communication System

- What is moose code?
+ What is morse code?

 Morse code is a system of encoding text using sequences of dots (.) and dashes (-) to represent letters, numbers, and punctuation marks.
 Originally developed for telegraph communication, it remains an enduring and adaptable method of transmitting messages across various mediums.

- Historical Background for moose code
+ Historical Background for morse code

 Developed in the early 19th century by Samuel Morse and Alfred Vail, Morse code was introduced as a means of sending messages via the telegraph—a revolutionary device that enabled long-distance communication through electrical signals.
 Before the advent of the telephone, Morse code played a crucial role in bridging distances and enhancing connectivity across regions.